 There are a few inherent compromises in opting for a lightweight and packable chair, including features (say goodbye to a cup holder), the height of the seat bottom, and all-around back and neck support.
 That said, the REI Flexlite is a sub-2-pound solution to getting you off the ground no matter where your travels take you.
 An 11-inch seat height is tall enough for most (and works well at some concert venues), although it is a little more difficult to get in and out of than a standard camping model.

 Among backpacking-ready options, we give the edge in overall comfort to the REI over the Helinox Camp Zero and Alite Monarch below, and the Flexilite is the clear winner in value.
 For the price, weight, packed size, and a design that can go anywhere, it’s a great choice.
 In addition, REI has expanded the Flexlite line to include the low-slung Flexlite Low and Flexlite Macro, which has a wider and taller seat back.
-And for 2019, the $100 Flexlite Air is an all-new minimalist model that brings total weight down to just one pound.
+And for 2019, the $100 Flexlite Air that we detail below is an all-new minimalist model that brings total weight down to just one pound.

 See the REI Co-op Flexlite